+x the local portion of global dense matrix x.

+Scope: local

+Type: required

+Intent: in.

-\mathbf{x} the local portion of global dense matrix x.
-Scope: local Type: required Specified as: a rank one or two array containing numbers of type specified in Table 8.
+Specified as: a rank one or two array containing numbers of type specified

+in Table 8.

 desc_a contains data structures for communications.

+Scope: local

+Type: required

+Intent: in.

-Scope: local Type: required Specified as: a structured data of type psb_desc_type.
+Specified as: a structured data of type psb_desc_type.

 Function Value is the 2-norm of subvector x.
-Scope: global Type: required Specified as: a long precision real number.
+Scope: global Type: required Specified as: a long precision real number. info Error code.

+Scope: local

+Type: required

+Intent: out.

+An integer value; 0 means no error has been detected.